lealre/todo-django/README.md

 Although it does not test every aspect of the application, it achieves 100% coverage using [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/).
 The tests also utilize [pytest](https://docs.pytest.org/en/stable/).

 It’s possible to run this app using Docker Compose, which automatically creates a superuser and uses a local PostgreSQL database.
 The PostgreSQL database is also set up within Docker Compose.

-## How it works

-User Registration

-...

-Login and usage

-...

-Trash

-...

 ## How to run this project